hundlab/PyLongQt/README.md

 specify the generator as well by adding `-G "Visual Studio 16 2019"`.

 Once built, a wheel file (.whl) will be created in PyLongQt/dist.
-This file can be installed by running using pip by passing in the full file name (ending in .whl) to pip install.
+This file can be installed by using pip and passing in the full file name (ending in .whl) to pip install.
 If rebuilding PyLongQt it will be necessary to uninstall the pacakge using `pip uninstall hundlab_pylongqt` before attempting to reinstall.